Candidate Data Privacy Notice

-During the job application and pre-joining formalities it is in yours and our best interest for you to provide HCL with Personal Data, in particular certain information as mentioned above, such as contact details, education and professional experience details, and your right to work in a particular jurisdiction, have to be provided to enable HCL to enter into a contract of employment with you.
+During the job application and pre-joining/contracting formalities, it is in yours and our best interest for you to provide HCLTech with Personal Data, in particular certain information as mentioned above, such as contact details, education and professional experience details, and your right to work in a particular jurisdiction, have to be provided to enable HCLTech to enter into a contract with you.

 If you do not provide the necessary information, this will impact our ability to manage the rights and obligations arising as a result of the hiring and onboarding process effectively.

 We may update this Notice from time to time.
 We will post any updated version of this Notice on the HCLTech public facing websites and other relevant portal(s).
 We may also communicate changes to this Notice to you by email or by other necessary mean(s), if need be.
 Except as otherwise stated in this Notice, any updates to this Notice will be effective from the date on which they are communicated to the relevant parties.